JuliaPlots/PlotlyJS.jl/docs/src/manipulating_plots.md

 All exported functions from the [plotly.js API](https://plotly.com/javascript/plotlyjs-function-reference/) have been exposed to Julia and operate on both `Plot` and `SyncPlot` instances.
-Each of these functions has semantics that match the semantics of plotly.js library.
+Each of these functions has semantics that match the semantics of the plotly.js library.

 In PlotlyJS.jl these functions are spelled: